 COME UP WITH A COOKING SCHEDULE

 This is definitely key for maintaining a low stress level on Thanksgiving!
-Look at your list of all of the food that needs oven space and figure out what needs to go in when so that it's all ready when everyone is ready to eat.
+Look at your list of all of the food that needs oven space and figure out what needs to go in when so it's all ready when it's time to eat.

 Turkey is easier to carve when it’s warm versus hot, so plan on it being done 30 minutes to an hour before you’re wanting to eat.
 Schedule sides to bake together at the same temperature.
 Have that oven filled to the brim, if possible!
 If there's not enough stovetop space, take advantage of your slow cooker for keeping things warm, such as gravy or mashed potatoes.